UniversalDependencies/docs/_pal/dep/compound-lvc.md

 obj(kirdan, bar)
 ~~~

-- preferred analysis: "The spirit of wisdom replied that wisdom, which (is) not accompanied by goodness cannot be considered as wisdom."
+- preferred analysis: "The spirit of wisdom replied that wisdom which (is) not accompanied by goodness cannot be considered as wisdom."
 ~~~ sdparse
 mēnōy ī xrad passox kird kū xrad kē =š wehīh nē abāg pad xrad nē dārišn \n spirit EZ wisdom reply made that wisdom REL it goodness not with as wisdom not consider.NEC compound:lvc(kird, passox) mark(dārišn, kū) ccomp(kird, dārišn)
 ~~~
-- dispreferred analysis: "The spirit of wisdom gave the answer that wisdom, which (is) not accompanied by goodness cannot be considered as wisdom."
+- dispreferred analysis: "The spirit of wisdom gave the answer that wisdom which (is) not accompanied by goodness cannot be considered as wisdom."
 ~~~ sdparse
 mēnōy ī xrad passox kird kū xrad kē =š wehīh nē abāg pad xrad nē dārišn \n spirit EZ wisdom reply made that wisdom REL it goodness not with as wisdom not consider.NEC obj(kird, passox)